PovilasSvitojus/TechnicalChallenge/README.md

 **The application uses an in-memory database, so changes will not be persisted between executions.**

+## Additional Packages
+### log4net
+I am using log4net for logging.
+Logger configuration is saved in the `log4net.config` file.
+For this application `MemoryAppender` was chosen for simplicity.
+Classes where logging is required load the configuration with the line `[assembly: log4net.Config.XmlConfigurator(ConfigFile = "log4net.config")]`.

 ## The Exercise
 Complete as many of the tasks below as you can.
 These are split into 3 levels of difficulty
 * **Standard** - Functionality that is common when working as a web developer